Weak passwords are one of the biggest threats that put the security of a WordPress site at risk.

 - password age

 The plugin is very easy to setup.
 You can install it and configure the password policies within just a few seconds.
+Also, read the article how to secure your WordPress login with easy-to-use plugins for more tips on what you can do to further harden the security of your WordPress site.

 Enable Two-Factor Authentication